 - 1. The natural aesthetic qualities of the site should be accentuated by a design that is in part determined by the environmental constraints of the site.
 Streets should not be uniformly double loaded.
 Single loaded streets and/or breaks between lots should be strategically placed to provide visual relief and afford views into open space. - 2.
 Recreational facilities should be dispersed throughout the subdivision so as to provide nearby recreational facilities for all residents.
 The type of recreational facilities shall be determined at the time of Comprehensive Design Plan.
 They should accommodate all age residents and should include such elements as a pool, tot lots, preteen lots, tennis courts and trails, and passive recreational facilities. - 3.
-A 200-foot buffer should be maintained, if determined appropriate at the time of CDP, between the residential lots and adjacent land other than parkland that is in the E-I-A Zone.
+A 200-foot buffer shall be maintained between the residential lots and adjacent land other than parkland that is in the E-I-A Zone.
 The existing woodland may be augmented by additional plantings so that the project is sufficiently protected from the impacts of the adjacent development. - 4.
-Ensure that the relationship between dwellings preserves privacy and improves the streetscape to promote the best relationships from one dwelling to another and the open space. - 5.
+Ensure that the relationship between dwellings preserves privacy and improves the streetscape to promote the best relationships from one dwelling to another and the open space.
+For the protection of the surrounding property owners, larger lots shall be placed on the outer boundary of the development. - 5.
 Single-family dwelling units shall have a range of lot sizes and lot standards, to ensure a variety of housing types, which shall include carriage homes and townhouses for attached dwellings and large and small lots for detached dwellings.